Thinking about adding solar power on your property?

 This Solar Checklist can help you navigate the decision-making process.

 Google’s Project Sunroof – solar estimator – can give you an estimate of the cost to install a system and years until payback.
-Estimates provided by Google’s Project Sunroof are based on current rates.
+Estimates provided by Google’s Project Sunroof are based on current electric rates.
 Future changes in rates will impact the estimated net savings and payback.
+Project Sunroof is not functional for all of Idaho Power’s service area, so we’ve provided three examples of a typical home below.

 If you decide owning a system is right for you, our net metering tariff allows customers to install small-scale, renewable generation projects to offset their use.